gocontento/starter-kit-next-react-basic/README.md

 Once you have your site deployed however you will want to change this to your production domain so that your content editors can use it.

 ## Learn More

 To learn more about the tools we’ve used in this repo, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - the React framework we use to produce a static site.
-- [Tailwind CSS Documentation](https://tailwindcss.com) - the CSS framework we use.
 - [Vercel](https://vercel.com) - a simple way to deploy a Next.js site.